 - 1 package fresh cranberries (12 ounces)

-- Put all ingredients together in a saucepan and bring to a boil.
+- Add all ingredients to a saucepan and bring to a boil.

-- Turn the heat down and simmer until all cranberries have popped open and the sauce has thickened.
-(About 10 to 15 minutes from start to finish).
+- Turn the heat down and simmer, uncovered, until all cranberries have popped open and the sauce has thickened.
+(About 15 to 20 minutes from start to finish).